How is the ATPL(A) course structured?

 ** The ATPL(A) course includes Accelerator Days – 2 per module.
 Additional days may be purchased at any time.

 Many students opt to pay for one module at a time; when choosing this route you get one revision week and an Accelerator weekend included; others choose to pay for the complete course upfront.
 Once your registration has been processed, your learning materials will be immediately dispatched to your address by courier.

 Please note that aside from your course fees, you will need to budget for travel, food and accommodation for the Revision Courses and, if applicable, Accelerator Day stays in Somerset, where our study centre is located.
-There is a comprehensive directory of local accommodation in the Student Area of this website.
+There is a comprehensive directory of local accommodation in the Student Info of this website.